jasonbayton/11ty/_src/blog/2025/08/amapi-apk-deployment.md

 MANAGED INFO version 1.0.8.1 is rolling out on Google Play at the time of writing.
 Once available, it'll be possible to replicate everything described above in other AMAPI environments.

+I'd welcome feedback, both on the experience, and the design choices/implementation.
+How would you handle it differently for your project/product?

-I'd welcome feedback, and if this is something you'd like to see in your own platform, get in touch to discuss :)
+Finally, if this is something you'd like to see in your own platform, get in touch to discuss 😁